kmohanarangam/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 First, change into the project directory, where the `template.yaml` file for the sample application is located\. \(By default, this directory is `sam-app`\.\) Then run this command:

+**Note:**
+You need to install Python that is compatible with the sam application.

 ```
 sam build
 ```